 Kahneman and Tversky’s (1973) empirical work consisted of seven experiments, and we aimed to include all seven.
 We combined Studies 1 and 2 due to their similar design and made a slight adjustment to the design to avoid using deception.
-Participants were randomly assigned to one of three groups to give the base rates of nine fields of specialization, to rank the nine fields in order of similarity with five described individuals, and to predict the likelihood rankings of these five individuals being a student in the nine fields.
+Participants were randomly assigned to one of three groups to give the base rates of nine fields of specialization, to rank the nine fields in order of similarity with five described individuals, or to predict the likelihood rankings of these five individuals being a student in the nine fields.
 Participants in the likelihood group also reported their self-perceived accuracy in predictions.
 We tested the correlations between the likelihood rankings, similarity rankings, base rates, and self-perceived accuracy.

 In Study 3, participants were given descriptions of individuals supposedly randomly drawn from a sample of engineers and lawyers.
 Half of the participants were told the sample consisted of 30 engineers and 70 lawyers, and another half was told the sample was 70 engineers and 30 lawyers.
-We tested the differences in the mean probability judgements between the groups and whether predictions fit the Bayesian line.
+We tested the differences in the mean probability judgements between the groups and whether predictions fit the curved line of the correct relation according to Bayes’ rule.

-In Study 4, participants were given either adjectives and reports about freshmen and asked to make either evaluations or predictions of their academic ability.
+In Study 4, participants were given either adjectives or reports (between-subjects) about freshmen and asked to make either evaluations or predictions of their academic ability.
 We tested the differences in SD between the four conditions and extended the original study to test the differences in confidence in estimations between the conditions.

-In Study 5, participants were given input scores supposedly either representing academic achievement, mental concentration, and sense of humor of ten students, then they gave predictions about their GPA.
+In Study 5, participants were given input scores supposedly either representing academic achievement, mental concentration, or sense of humor of ten students (between-subjects), then they gave predictions about their GPA.
 We tested the differences in mean predicted GPA, SD, and correlation between the conditions.

 In Study 6, participants were given two pairs of aptitude tests in which one pair was correlated and the other was not.
 Participants predicted the corresponding student’s GPA for each pair of tests and reported their confidence in prediction.
 We tested the mean difference in confidence in predictions between the two pairs of tests.